 Recruitment agencies rarely handle vacancies.

-Continuing professional development (CPD) is encouraged via in-house, regional and national courses and conferences.
-Education institutions usually have a performance and development review system, which can be used to identify training needs.
-Staff are generally encouraged to have their own personal development plan.
+You're encouraged to undertake continuing professional development (CPD) through in-house, regional and national courses and conferences.
+Many education institutions have a performance and development review system that you can use to identify your training needs.

-There will be many opportunities to move into other roles or to gain promotion as there is such a wide range of positions in a single institution, particularly in higher and further education (HE and FE).
+There are various opportunities available to move into other related roles or to gain promotion to more senior levels.
 You may occasionally be able to apply for internal vacancies or move to a different department on secondment.

-Because of the huge range of occupations within the education administration field, promotion and career development is rarely linear.
-It is likely you will develop your own personal interests and look for opportunities in that area.
+Because of the range of jobs within education administration, promotion and career development is rarely linear.
+As you gain experience, you're likely to develop your own personal interests and look for opportunities in that area.
 This may lead you into specialist areas such as human resources or finance, which may require further qualifications.